 fi

-A common use case: Session initialization that detects project type and configures appropriate variables:
+A common use case is session initialization that detects project type and configures appropriate variables:

 #!/bin/bash